-Nicki Gilbert is a reluctant yet full-time, barely-at-home mom who lives in the Bay Area with her husband, four kids and aging dachshund.
-She is a writer, avid reader, country music lover and wannabe surf diva.
-Her work has appeared on NYT Motherlode, Kveller and The Huffington Post.
+Nicki Gilbert is a writer and country music lover who lives in the Bay Area with her husband and four kids.
+She is a regular columnist for J., the Jewish news weekly of Northern California and her work has appeared on NYT Motherlode, Kveller, Mamalode and The Huffington Post.
 Follow Nicki on her blog at www.RedBoots.me.